apalache-mc/apalache/docs/internal/adr/007adr-personas.md

  1. Explain new hypes to business people.

-# Chris Carbone, blockchain engineer
+# Charles Carbone, blockchain engineer

-Chris is working at a blockchain startup.
+Charles is working at a blockchain startup.
 He has recently graduated from college, but he has already learned a lot about software engineering.
-Chris knows how to code for Ethereum, Cosmos, Polkadot, and dozen of other blockchains.
+Charles knows how to code for Ethereum, Cosmos, Polkadot, and dozen of other blockchains.
 He knows Rust, Golang, Wasm, and Solidity.
-Chris is enthusiastic about all trends that happen in the blockchain world.
+Charles is enthusiastic about all trends that happen in the blockchain world.
 Recently, he has heard about this verification thing that can help engineers to find bugs in smart contracts.

-Chris's job is to develop new features for the new cool blockchain technology that is called Ceratops.
-Chris is writing unit tests for his features, but he understands that it is hard to test his code in the blockchain under all possible scenarios.
+Charles's job is to develop new features for the new cool blockchain technology that is called Ceratops.
+Charles is writing unit tests for his features, but he understands that it is hard to test his code in the blockchain under all possible scenarios.
 From time to time, he runs his code in a simulator and finds bugs.

-Chris's goals are:
+Charles's goals are:

  1. Develop the best blockchain technology, which is of course Ceratops.